we will do it together

-PB&J believes that litigation concerning covenant enforcement is, in most cases, not beneficial to either the Association or the complaining member.
-With that in mind, our firm handles enforcement matters with a three (sometimes four) letter process prior to filing a lawsuit.
-For Associations on retainer with the firm (see General Corporate Governance) the first letter costs $100 in most cases and the next two are less.
-The final letter offers mediation.
-The purpose of the final letter is to provide the court with evidence that the Association sought to avoid filing a lawsuit.
+BLG believes that litigation concerning covenant enforcement is, in most cases, not beneficial to either the Association or the complaining member.
+With that in mind, our firm handles enforcement matters with a three process before filing a lawsuit.
+The first letter is a dry recitation of the facts and law, the second is typically more snarly and direct, and the third letter offers mediation.
 This mediation offer is a win-win for the Association.
-If the Owner accepts mediation this is much less expensive for the Association.
-If the Owner refuses mediation then the court is more likely to award the Association its attorneys fees and costs since the Association attempted to avoid litigation.
+If the Owner accepts mediation, it is quicker and less expensive for the Association.
+If the Owner refuses mediation, then a court is more likely to award the Association its attorneys fees and costs because it attempted to avoid litigation.

-After the final letter PB&J meets with the Board to help decide the best course of action.
-The Board typically has three choices: 1) file an injunction to obtain an order directing the Owner to correct the violation; 2) file a lawsuit for the amount of the fines and try and get the owner to comply that way or; 3) find that the cost of the enforcement considering the magnitude of the violation is not in the best interest of the Association.
+After the final letter, BLG meets with the Board to help decide the best course of action.
+The Board typically has four choices: 1) file an injunction to obtain an order directing the Owner to correct the violation; 2) file a lawsuit for the amount of the fines and try and get the Owner to comply that way; 3) file an administrative action with the Department of Real Estate; or 4) find that the cost of the enforcement considering the magnitude of the violation is not in the best interest of the Association.

 Our unique flat rate monthly fees provide predictability and certainty to Associations.
 Our goal of $50 per month client fees make legal costs consistent and cost-effective.

 Every Association we take on as a client is assigned a dedicated attorney and collector.
 Our team will understand all your Association’s legal needs.

 From covenant enforcement to construction defects to inter-association conflicts, The Brown Law Group provides the full range of legal services to our clients.